 Project Manager, Uganda

 Based: Kampala, Uganda

 Kathryn Savage is currently leading the Caring Together project, a partnership between Pepal, Comic Relief, Johnson & Johnson and Baylor-Uganda.
 She studied Modern Languages at the University of Cambridge and has spent time living in Peru, Chile and Spain.
 Her experience spans both the profit and not-for-profit sectors, having worked at Rothschild and Procter & Gamble and been actively involved in volunteer projects both at home and abroad, including at a health clinic in Brazil specialising in HIV/AIDS treatment.
-Kathryn speaks fluent French, Spanish, Portuguese and Catalan.
+Kathryn speaks fluent French, Spanish and Portuguese, advanced Catalan and basic Luganda.